Our products

 March 2, 2026Lalo González Rodríguez⏱ 10 min de lectura

-Summary: Norway and Iceland are the two major producers of North Atlantic cod, but the temperature of their waters, the fish's growth rate, and their fisheries management models produce distinct results on the plate.
+Summary: Norway and Iceland are the two major producers of North Atlantic cod, but the temperature of their waters, the fish's growth rate, and their fisheries management models produce different results on the plate.
 In this comparison, we analyze the real differences in flavor, texture, and quality between Norwegian and Icelandic cod to help you choose wisely.

 The answer is not simple marketing or fishing patriotism.
 There are real differences that originate in the animal's biology, sea conditions, and processing methods.
 Let's break them down.

-The key is in the water: temperature and growth
+The Key is in the Water: Temperature and Growth

 The fundamental difference between Norwegian and Icelandic cod begins with the water temperature where they grow.